aakaashjois/Plant-Tracer/README.md

 ## Instructions
 1. Obtain data from [Plant Tracer homepage](https://www.planttracer.com/).
 2. Clone this repository.
-3. Make sure `pipenv` is installed.
-If not, run the command `pip install pipenv` to install it.
-4. Navigate to the root directory of this repository and run `pipenv install`.
-This will install all the necessary packages to run this project.
+3. This project uses `conda` environment.
+Create the conda virtual environment using `conda env create -f environment.yaml`.
-5. Modify the `run.py` file and run it to start the training procedure.
+4. Modify the `run.py` file and run it to start the training procedure.
 This project uses [Comet](https://www.comet.ml) for all visualizations.
 Add your comet API key in the `run.py` file to see visualizations.
-6. The models are saved in `models` folder and validation and testing results are stored in the `logs` directory and can be visualized with the `viz.py` file.
+5. The models are saved in `models` folder and validation and testing results are stored in the `logs` directory and can be visualized with the `viz.py` file.

 ## Report
 This repository contains the code used for submission of this [Report](./misc/Report.pdf).